 In addition to a down payment, potential homebuyers should have enough money set aside to cover closing costs, which can range from 2 percent to 4 percent of the purchase price.

 When budgeting for your monthly mortgage payment, factor in not only the principal amount and interest, but also property taxes, homeowners insurance, homeowners association fees (if applicable), plus private mortgage insurance if you’re putting down less than 20 percent.
 Don’t forget to set aside money for ongoing maintenance and those unexpected repairs that are bound to pop up, too.

-Here’s a step-by-step guide on buying a house:
+Here’s a step-by-step guide for buying a house: